Bernalillo County Public Art

 About the Bernalillo County Arts Board: The Arts Board is guided by the following mission: Public art has the power to inspire curiosity, encourage contemplation, facilitate dialogue, foster community engagement, and create a sense of place.
 Located throughout the county, the Bernalillo County public art collection enhances quality of life through the acquisition of exceptional works of art by artists at various career stages.

-The intent of the project is to enhance the facility and create a welcoming environment for customers, Bernalillo County employees, and the general public.
-The Chambers mural and acrylic/glass art element will be culturally relevant and represent Bernalillo County.
+The intent of the project is to enhance the facility and create a welcoming environment for the public.
+The South Valley Pool mosaic will reflect the culture, traditions, and lands of the South Valley.

-Timeframe (subject to change): The call is open for 45 days.
+The call is open until August 20, 2021.
 From the submissions, three finalists will be chosen by the Selection Committee to prepare their final designs and present to the Selection Committee and the community in Albuquerque, New Mexico.
-The finalists may or may not choose to present their designs in person.
+The Arts Board will select the finalist for the project after the presentations.